 Besides, nonfunctional and recurring blathers would only reinforce ideas prejudiced, discriminating and judgmental (in brief – conceptualized mindsets of all sorts), and keep us perpetually in bondage to the dualistic state, therefore in bondage to suffering.

-Most people take self-actualization quite seriously.
-But it appears clear to me that the self is empty, lacking of solid entity.
+People take self-actualization quite seriously.
+But it appears undoubtable to me that the self is empty, lacking of solid entity.
 That what we’ve been holding on to is just some false identity.
 That striving for self-actualization would be like fishing for the moon in a cracked water bucket.
-And if I let myself perpetuated by the desires for self-expression or recognition, constantly driven by the needs to make my point or get validated as ‘somebody’, incessantly compelled to pursue the so-called happiness or freedom of speech, I would never be free.
+And if I let myself perpetuated by the desires for self-expression or recognition, constantly driven by the needs to make my point across as if it’s really something worth saying, or spurred on by the wants to get validated as ‘somebody’, incessantly compelled to pursue the so-called happiness or freedom of speech, then I would never be free.

 So in here I am not exactly blogging.
 Rather, I am carrying out a meditative practice that needs to get done.
 I let this personal space stay open just in case someone else might find it a solace to their own journey.